 That said, sometimes these cliches become too much.
 If we think of the music world as a garden, they're like parasites.
 They take over, enveloping everything, ruining what was once beautiful.
 Remember in 2013, when every rap song sounded like it had been made in the grand mason hall of the illuminati?
 That cliche needed to be forgotten so culture could move forward.
 2016 has brought with it a whole bunch of new cliches that need to be killed off in the same way, erased from the world, so things can be born anew.
 Here they are.
-Let them burn with the smouldering ash of 2016, baby.
+Let them burn with the smoldering ash of 2016, baby.
 Burn, burn, burn!

 Opinions on Kanye West

 In a time not so far away, it was necessary to have an opinion on Kanye West.
 They were like badges, used to determine whether someone was friend or foe.
 But now there are no new paths to be tread, no resolutions to be made, only an exhausting merry-go-round to ride on through the same topics, like a go-kart rattling around a battered racing track.
 Like post-break up chats with an ex, there comes a time when all the words have been said and you need to stop.
 Set yourself free.
 Release from the shackles and become your own person!